 Signs You’ve Been Glutened

-The signs of being glutened can be different for everyone.
-You may experience brain fog, diarrhea, constipation, or headache.
-Some people may develop a rash, abdominal pain, joint pain, or swelling.
-Others may have vomiting and fatigue.
-However, it’s what’s happening inside your body that matters.
-After all, it’s the gluten reaction that is wreaking havoc in your gut.
+The signs of being glutened can be different for everyone; it can manifest as brain fog, diarrhea, constipation, headache, rash, abdominal pain, joint pain, swelling, vomiting, and fatigue.
+However, inside your body, the damage is really being done — the gluten reaction is wreaking havoc in your gut.

-There is a particular protein in wheat called gluten.
-Gluten triggers the release of zonulin in your intestines.
+A particular protein in wheat is gluten, which triggers the release of zonulin in your intestines.
 This chemical tells your gut lining to “open up.”
 Think of your gut as a drawbridge.
-Your gut is naturally semi-permeable.
-This allows micronutrients to pass through your intestinal wall and into your bloodstream.
+Your gut is naturally semi-permeable to allow teeny-tiny boats (micronutrients) to pass through your intestinal wall and into your bloodstream.
 Zonulin causes your gut lining to break apart, leaving the drawbridge open.
 Once this happens, you have a leaky gut.

-When your gut is leaky, other elements that are not meant to get through can escape into your bloodstream.
-Examples include toxins, microbes, and undigested food particles.
-This can lead to inflammation from the gluten reaction.
+When your gut is leaky, much larger boats that are not meant to get through (toxins, microbes, undigested food particles) can escape into your bloodstream, ultimately leading to inflammation from the gluten reaction.

-It’s essential to your health to do a gluten detox.
-A gluten detox can help reduce inflammation and heal your gut.
-In addition, it can help you recover from any damage done to your body as fast as possible.
+It’s essential to your health to do a gluten detox to reduce inflammation, heal your gut, and recover from any damage done to your body as quickly as possible.

-As I said earlier, you can do everything in your power to avoid gluten exposure.
-However, you can never be sure your food is free of all gluten.
+As I said earlier, you can do everything in your power to avoid gluten exposure, yet you can never be sure your food is free of all gluten.
 The good news is that there are ways to avoid getting glutened.

 How to Avoid Getting Glutened

-The sad reality is that you can eat a gluten-free diet full of fruits, vegetables, and organic protein sources and still get glutened.
-After all, gluten is hiding everywhere!
-For this reason, I recommend reading all nutrition labels.
-This can help ensure your body stays healthy and gluten-free.
+Even if you eat a gluten-free diet full of fruits, vegetables, and organic protein sources, you can still get glutened; gluten is hiding everywhere!
+I recommend reading the nutrition labels to ensure your body stays healthy and gluten-free.

-Gluten hides behind many names in packaged and processed foods.
-Oftentimes they are sauces and condiments such as soy sauce.
-You can still find alternatives that are better for your body.
-Or, you can make your snacks to avoid getting glutened!
+Gluten hides behind many names in packaged and processed foods, including sauces and condiments such as soy sauce.
+You can easily find alternatives to mainstream processed snacks and sauces that are better for your body — or you can make your own to avoid getting glutened!

-Besides hidden sources of gluten, your body may not tolerate naturally gluten-free foods.
-Think about dairy, corn, and gluten-free grains.
-This is because their proteins still resemble the structure of gluten.
-This is what cross-reactivity is.
+In addition to hidden sources of gluten, your body may not even tolerate naturally gluten-free foods such as dairy, corn, and gluten-free grains because their proteins still resemble the structure of gluten.
+This is known as cross-reactivity.
 Your immune system confuses innocent sources as invaders and begins to destroy them.

 This means you can still get glutened even if you’re gluten-free.
-If you determine that there are foods that are cross-reactive for you, remove them from your diet.
+If you determine that there are foods that are cross-reactive for you, you will want to remove these foods from your diet permanently.
 I also recommend avoiding the gluten-free aisle of your local grocery store.

 Supplement Your Gluten Detox

 Gluten is an inflammatory food that everyone should remove from their diet.
-If you eat gluten or become exposed to it, following the steps for a gluten detox above can help you recover faster.
+If you eat gluten or accidentally get exposed, following the steps for a gluten detox above can help you recover faster.

-Suppose you’ve completed a gluten detox yet still notice symptoms of gluten exposure.
-In that case, you may need to restore the factors essential to digestion.
-I recommend digestive enzymes and Gut Restore with Betaine and HCL to help with this.
+Suppose you’ve completed a gluten detox yet still notice symptoms of being exposed to gluten.
+In that case, you may need to restore the factors essential to digestion, such as digestive enzymes and stomach acid (HCL) with Gut Restore with Betaine and HCL.

-I mentioned how digestive enzymes break down proteins and fats so your gut can absorb them.
-HCL helps break down protein into amino acids so your small intestine can absorb them.
-Amino acids are the building blocks for neurotransmitters.
-Neurotransmitters are the chemicals in your brain that control your mood.
+I mentioned how digestive enzymes break down proteins and fats so they can be adequately absorbed.
+HCL helps break down protein into amino acids so they can be absorbed in the small intestine.
+Amino acids are the building blocks for neurotransmitters, the chemicals in your brain that control your mood.
 Together, they make a powerful tool to detox from gluten.

-When formulating Complete Enzymes, I included DPP-IV.
-This is a protease enzyme that breaks down gluten!
+When formulating Complete Enzymes, I included DPP-IV, a protease enzyme that breaks down gluten!
 In fact, Complete Enzymes do more than help you digest; they assist with tackling GI tract issues as well.
-The broad-spectrum blend of proteolytic enzymes assists with breaking down inflammatory antigens.
-This includes lectins.
-They also help support healthy levels of inflammation.
-In addition, they help balance the microbiome.
+The broad-spectrum blend of proteolytic enzymes assists with breaking down inflammatory antigens such as lectins.
+They also help support healthy levels of inflammation and have a beneficial effect on undesirable microorganism levels that opportunistically inhabit the digestive tract.

 Just as many people need digestive enzyme support, many benefit from restoring stomach acid, or Gut Restore with Betaine and HCL, for optimal digestion.
 Your stomach should be acidic to break down nutrients, particularly proteins such as gluten.
 Do a trial with baking soda to see if you could benefit from extra HCL.
 Mix 1 teaspoon baking soda in 4 ounces of water, and drink.
 If you burp, you don’t need HCL.
 If you don’t burp, then you need Gut Restore with Betaine and HCL.